 The thick green area is where the northern lights are seen even when the aurora activity is not very strong.
 The outer thinner green circle is how south they can be spotted on days when there is extreme activity.
 But that happens rarely so they are not higher probability locations.
 One interesting note; on rare occasions, like once in a decade, the Aurorae can be spotted as south as the Mediterranean!

 As you can tell from the map, there is no aurora in the North Pole.
 So the myth about the lights getting better the more north you go isn’t exactly true.
-However, the further north you are inside the aurora oval, the higher your chances are.
-It has been measured that the aurora oval itself has been shifting southward over the years.
+However, the further north you are inside the aurora belt, the higher your chances are.
+It has been measured that the aurora belt itself has been shifting southward over the years.